 wildlife refuge in the Refuge System.
-To meet this requirement, the U.S. Fish and Wildlife Service is completing work on a CCP for the National Elk
+To meet this requirement, the U.S. Fish and Wildlife Service is nearing completion of a CCP for the National Elk

 Refuge.
 A draft CCP and accompanying Environmental Assessment (as required by the National Environmental Policy Act) describes management alternatives